-D. More talk about their google rankings being so high that it out ranks your own site.
-So effing what?
+More talk about their google rankings being so high that it out ranks your own site.
 If your Houzz profile is done right and you have the website button right smack in someone’s face…who cares how someone found you?
 Or your site?
 I am sure there are some that this may not work well for…but not sure is the designer crowd.
 And I ran checks today without cookies, on random computers and my website came up first time always but this is a function of the google local kick as well as my organic SEO but if Houzz comes up first, I just need to make sure my profile is looking sweet!

 Some are just people who like getting ideas and will never ask a question but some do.
 Some are RUDE as hell and it annoys me to no end.
 But, I will answer in this way…( If I answer which usually do not have the time to do) “Thank you for your kind comments about my work.
 Glad you like the paint color/sofa/chandy/suitcase on the chair but we are under contractural restrictions to not reveal sources on this project.”
 BOOM.
 End of it.
 Now if they are nice and use their pleases and thank yous then I say answer if you know the info off top of your head and if not, say sorry this project is archived.
-BOOM.
-Done.

 Yeah yeah…I would prefer to be able to exit stage left if I chose and take my

-I never used any sponsored posts until last month.
+I never used any sponsored posts until two years ago.
 (And even now is for out of market business for my shop.)
 I loaded photos about 4 years ago and then have added sporadically…from my stinking iPhone.
-So for an ROI ..it is KILLING IT.
+So for an ROI ..it is working.
 Because I DO NOTHING and have had some awesome projects to the tune of several hundred thousand dollars over the past few years.

 Thank you and we welcome comments.
 Good, bad, ugly.
 Just do not use more than 5 curse words and you can stay in my club.
 Ok, max 7.
 But after than I gotta kick you to the curb.
 Ain’t got time for that.